ReactiveX/RxGo/README.md

 ![](doc/rx.png)

-Let's see at a concrete example with each box being an operator:
+Let's see a concrete example with each box being an operator:
-* We create a static Observable based on a fixed list of items using `Just` operator.
+* We create a static Observable based on a fixed list of items using the `Just` operator.
-* We define a transformation function (convert a circle into a square) using `Map` operator.
+* We define a transformation function (convert a circle into a square) using the `Map` operator.
-* We filter each yellow square using `Filter` operator.
+* We filter each yellow square using the `Filter` operator.

 In this example, the final items are sent in a channel, available to a consumer.
 There are many ways to consume or to produce data using RxGo.
 Publishing the results in a channel is only one of them.